-|Photo Credit: Shell Fischer|
+|Photo by: Shell Fischer|

 © Tara Brach

-For more information, visit www.tarabrach.com
+For more information visit: www.tarabrach.com